Deepak-Tiwari101/Deepak-Tiwari101/README.md

-Here’s a suggestion for your GitHub bio based on your background and aspirations:

-🚀 Aspiring Software Developer | BSP Project Engineer | Automotive Enthusiast
+- 🚀 Aspiring Software Developer | BSP Project Engineer | Automotive Enthusiast

-👨‍💻 Currently working on embedded systems and automotive software, specializing in Board Support Packages (BSP).
+- 👨‍💻 Currently working on embedded systems and automotive software, specializing in Board Support Packages (BSP).
-🎯 Passionate about coding, problem-solving, and building innovative solutions for complex challenges.
+- 🎯 Passionate about coding, problem-solving, and building innovative solutions for complex challenges.
-♟️ Chess enthusiast who enjoys strategic thinking on and off the board.
+- ♟️ Chess enthusiast who enjoys strategic thinking on and off the board.
-🏎️ Formula 1 fan, always inspired by cutting-edge engineering and teamwork.
+- 🏎️ Formula 1 fan, always inspired by cutting-edge engineering and teamwork.
-🌌 Fascinated by the mysteries of outer space and the universe.

 🌱 Learning: Full-stack development, algorithms, and software engineering best practices.
 💡 Goals: To transition into a software development role and contribute to impactful projects.